Deep-Learning-and-Aging/Website/README.md

 ## How to deploy

-A CI / CD workflow has been created with Git Actions in order to deploy the website automatically whenever a push is made.
+A CI / CD workflow has been created with Git Actions in order to deploy the website automatically on demand.